LCC-CIT/CS133JS-CourseMaterials/CS133JS_GettingStarted.md

 #### Lab Partners

-Each of you will be assigned to a lab partner in Moodle.
-There are two versions of each lab  assignment.
+Each of you will be assigned to a lab partner team in Moodle.
+There are three versions of each lab  assignment.
 Each lab partner will be given a  different version.
 This allows each student to look at the other’s work and give them help and feedback without seeing a solution to their own assignment.

-#### Getting and Giving a Code Review

-When you have a beta (draft) version of you lab assignment ready, you will post it in  the Lab Beta forum in the Moodle section for the current  week.
-This must be done before the due date for the beta version.
-Your lab partner will then check your work and complete the "Beta" column of the  code review form.
-This must be done before the due date for the code review.

-#### What to Do with the Code Review You Get

-After your lab partner gives you a code review, a you may revise your lab work and then fill out the "Production" column of the code review form to indicate  your revisions.
-You will then upload the release version of your lab  work to Moodle along with the completed code review form.

-#### What to Do If Something Goes Wrong

-- Q: What if my lab partner didn’t post a beta version for me to review?

-  A: Communicate with them and find out when they will have a beta version  ready.
-Remind them that a beta version doesn’t need to be fully  complete.
-Review their code for them when they send it.
-As long as you  review your partner’s code before the due date for the final version,  your review won’t be counted late.
-- Q: What if I have already communicated with my lab partner and they  haven’t responded or they have said they won’t be posting a beta version anytime soon?

-  A: You can do a code review for someone else.
-Or, you  can post an offer in the class Q and A forum to see if anyone wants an  additional review of their most recent lab.
-- Q: What if my lab partner didn’t send me a code review by the deadline?

-  A: You can ask someone else to give you a review, or as long as you have already posted your beta version, you can review your own code and put a note in the comments section saying your partner didn't give you a review by the deadline.

-#### Additional Questions

-- Q: Can I do a code review for someone else in addition to my lab partner?

-  A: Sure, it is good experience for you and helpful for the other person.
-They just need to have done a different assignment than the one you  did.
-- Q: Can I get more than one code review for a particular lab?

-  A:  Sure, it’s fine for someone else, in addition to your lab partner, to  review your code.
-As long as they didn’t do the same assignment that you did.
+You will review each other's work in "round robin" fashion: student A reviews student B's work, student B reviews C's work and student C reviews A's work.

 ## On-line Course Communication